 Furthermore, sales is about meeting increasing targets over time in one’s career.

-Selling requires a daily rigor -- a military-style discipline or work ethic -- of pursuing targets.
-Such rigor is codified in a #salesprocess.
+Selling requires a daily rigor — a military-style discipline — in pursuing targets.
+Such rigor is codified in a sales process or cycle.

-The sales process consists of a series of repeatable steps to be taken by a salesperson in generating leads and taking them all the way to closures.
+The sales process or cycle is a series of repeatable steps to be taken by a salesperson in generating leads and taking them all the way to closures.

 Marketing and Sales Conversion

 In earlier blog posts, Sales vs. Marketing, Suspects vs. Prospects, Prospects vs. Leads, and Leads vs. Opportunities, we laid out the framework of the overall marketing and sales conversion.

 Suspects → Prospects or Leads → Opportunities or Deals → Customers

 Together, marketing and sales functions convert the universe of suspects for a company’s offerings into customers.